Take the chapter quiz before and after you read this chapter.

 - If the child will eat a small meal (the appetite test) the child can be managed at home but must be closely followed for 2 weeks.
 If there is no weight gain, the child must be admitted to hospital for a controlled trial of feeding and possibly further investigation.
 Admit the child to hospital if food is refused (failed the appetite test).

 - If there is weight gain, the child must be carefully followed with repeat weight checks to ensure that weight gain continues.
 Height will only be gained after a few months of satisfactory weight gain.

 - The underlying cause of the poor feeding must be addressed or the problem will simply recur.
 Nutritional education of the mother is essential.
 Financial aid may be needed.

 - It is best to deworm the child and give vitamin A according to the national vitamin A policy as many underweight-for-age children have worms and are likely to have mild vitamin A deficiency.
 Multivitamin syrup is needed during the phase of catch-up growth and also if the usual diet is deficient in fresh vegetables or fruit.

 - Measure the haemoglobin concentration and treat anaemia with oral iron.

 Good nutrition will correct growth in most children that are underweight.

-The management of children with marasmus, kwashiorkor and marasmic kwashiorkor (i.e. severe malnutrition) is very similar and, therefore, can be considered together.
+The management of children with marasmus, kwashiorkor and marasmic kwashiorkor (i.e. severe acute malnutrition) is very similar and, therefore, can be considered together.